astral-sh/ruff/README.md

     -w, --watch                 Run in watch mode by re-running whenever files change
 ```

+### Compatibility with Black

+ruff is intended to be compatible with [Black](https://github.com/psf/black), and should be
+compatible out-of-the-box as long as the `line-length` setting is consistent between the two.

+As a project, ruff is designed to be used alongside Black and, as such, will defer implementing
+lint rules that are obviated by Black (e.g., stylistic rules).

 ## Rules

 | Code | Name | Message |